 - The Spanish town of Olot offers migrants (regular and irregular) the possibility of enrolling in a 'welcoming programme'.
 Civil servants interview migrants when they register in the local municipal registrar (which is open to irregular migrants) and inform them about the town and the public services available locally that are relevant to the migrant's personal and familial condition.
 Migrants are then offered the opportunity to participate in two courses of 10 sessions (for a total of 30 hours) on social services, cultural aspects, the labour market, and immigration legislation.
-The programme also offers a basic course in Catalan and Spanish (90 hours for an A1 or A2 level), and a certification from the municipality and the Catalan government, as language training is understood as a key tool for orientation in the local community.106 - For a period of time, the City of Ghent funded a local NGO, Intercultureel Netwerk Gent, to offer intensive orientation courses called 'Living Together and Orientation' to irregular migrants.
-The courses were structured on thematic sessions providing essential information on various issues of relevance for irregular migrants, including information on return (voluntary or forced), legal assistance, residence procedures, local social services, access to cultural and leisure activities, and children's enrolment in school.
-The courses were given to small groups, in migrants' mother tongues, and ran periodically over a few weeks.107 - Through its SAIER centre (see Box 7) the City of Barcelona offers language courses in Spanish and Catalan (see Box 18); orientation for labour insertion; training; provision of information on access to housing; validation of foreign degrees and licenses; information on how to access education services and language courses; assistance with voluntary returns; and information on access to social care for certain categories of socially vulnerable migrants with irregular migration status.
+The programme also offers a basic course in Catalan and Spanish (90 hours for an A1 or A2 level), and a certification from the municipality and the Catalan government, as language training is understood as a key tool for orientation in the local community.
+186 - Through its SAIER centre (see Box 8) the City of Barcelona offers language courses in Spanish and Catalan (see Box 20); orientation for labour insertion; training; provision of information on access to housing; validation of foreign degrees and licenses; information on how to access education services and language courses; assistance with voluntary returns; and information on access to social care for certain categories of socially vulnerable migrants with irregular migration status.

-Box 18: Language classes for irregular migrants in Barcelona
+Box 20: Language classes for irregular migrants in Barcelona